Mondfaristoj/worldbuilding/pages/Fenne Factory.md

-- The Fenne Factory is a
+- The Fenne Factory is a monetary organism managed by the [[Fenne Family]] -